 - Foods with strong odors also affect the air a person exhales.
-Foods commonly known to contribute to bad breath include onions andgarlic, exotic spices (such as curry), some cheeses, fish, and acidic beverages such as coffee.
-Foods are absorbed into the bloodstream and then transferred to the lungs, causing noticeable odors when exhaled.
+Foods commonly known to contribute to bad breath include onions and garlic, exotic spices (such as curry), some cheeses, fish, and acidic beverages such as coffee.
 These foods may also cause stomach and gastrointestinal upset and belching, which can contribute to bad breath.
 In addition, certain supplements, such as fish oil capsules, can contribute to bad breath.

 - Low-carbohydrate diets may also cause what is known as "ketone breath."
 So-called "low carb" diets cause the body to burn fat as its energy source.
 The end product of making this energy is ketones, which cause a fruity acetone-like odor on the breath when exhaled.